iamalperen/calcx/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Open a Pull Request

+## 🌟 Support
+If you like this project, please give it a ⭐ on GitHub!
+You can also follow me for more projects.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.